A richer earth.

-Songbird populations are dropping due to loss of habitat in their summer breeding grounds, on their migration routes and perhaps most of all in their wintering grounds in South and Central America.
+Songbird populations are dropping due to many factors, but most significantly because of their shrinking wintering grounds in South and Central America.
 Tropical rainforests are being clear-cut and replaced by industrial farming enterprises with no regard for the impact on the environment.
-In many regions the last refuge for our migratory birds and other wildlife are shade coffee farms, yet even these are fast disappearing.
+In most regions the last refuge for our migratory birds and other wildlife are shade coffee farms.

 Coffee is naturally a small shade loving tree.
 It was traditionally grown under the canopy of the rainforest with other shade loving agricultural crops.
-Grown in this way coffee is easily cultivated without agrochemical inputs (fertilizers, pesticides, and herbicides) so is well suited to be grown organically and in harmony with the natural environment.
+Grown in this way coffee is does not require agrochemical inputs (fertilizers, pesticides, and herbicides)… Grown in natural shade, coffee is well suited to be grown organically and in harmony with the natural environment.

 In the last couple of decades the coffee industry developed coffee trees that can tolerate the sun and produce higher yields.
-The clear-cutting was on and so was the shift from one of the lowest impact crops on the environment to one of the highest.
-Farms shifted from shade covered polyculture with no or little use of agrochemicals to a monoculture of coffee requiring huge quantities of fertilizer, insecticide and herbicide.
+Without regard to the consequences, the clear-cutting began.
+And so did the shift from one of the lowest impact crops on the environment to one of the highest.
+Lured by the promise of higher yeilds, growers shifted from shade covered polyculture using little or no agrochemicals to coffee monoculture requiring huge quantities of fertilizer, insecticide and herbicide.

 This industrial style cultivation eradicates the winter homes of our migratory birds by destroying the forest like habitat and through chemical poisoning.
 Their alarming decline is the wake up call of a collapsing eco-system.